 Speirs Group Limited operates as a holding company.
-At 30 June 2023 its principal investments were:
+At 30 June 2024 its principal investments were:

-- Speirs Foods (2018) LP is a 67% majority owned subsidiary of Speirs Group Limited and is involved in the production and distribution of fresh food products. - Speirs Investments LP is a wholly owned subsidiary of Speirs Group Limited which holds a 2.27% investment in Equipment, Leasing & Finance Holdings Limited.
+- Speirs Foods (2018) LP is a 67% majority owned subsidiary of Speirs Group Limited and is involved in the production and distribution of fresh food products. - Speirs Investments LP is a wholly owned subsidiary of Speirs Group Limited which holds a receivable owing from the sale on 31 May 2024 of the 2.27% investment in Equipment, Leasing & Finance Holdings Limited.